 1. What Should We Take in the VW Campervan

 I always find transparency is good starting point.
-So lets be clear...the VW Campervan (or at least Grape & Rhubarb) are not meant for a family of 6.
-They are the perfect Campervan for outdoor exploring, they offer a great alternative to sleeping in a tent & they allow you to cook & sleep in the wild with a touch of luxury.
+So lets be clear...the VW Campervan (or at least Berry, Grape & Rhubarb) are not meant for a family of 6.
+They are the perfect delux Campervan for outdoor exploring, they offer a great alternative camping & they allow you to cook & sleep in the wild with a touch of luxury.
 But the space is limited.
 So when you take your entire wardrobe, 5 bags, 7 pairs of shoes & the kitchen sink....you might be disappointed when the family start to bark at each other as the space you were expecting is not there.

-So pack sensibly...soft bags can be stored in the wardrobe or under the rock & roll bed.
+So please pack sensibly...soft bags can be stored in the wardrobe or under the rock & roll bed.
 We supply everything you will need to cook & eat.
 We even supply tea, coffee & hot chocolate ( you may want to bring your own hot chocolate if your little ones have eating allergies).
 We also supply the mattress plus sheets for the pop top, bedding for the rock & roll bed, blue tooth speakers, heaters (which work with an electric hook up) & a propex heating system which will run off the gas & leisure battery.
 You might want to pack a couple of fold away chairs which can be stored in the rear of your Campervan.
 And the obviously a duvet or sleeping bags plus pillows.
 All of which can be stored in the wardrobe.

-If you are going away for a few nights why not take the awning...its inflatable & zips to the side of the Campervan.
+If you are going away for a few nights why not take the awning...it's inflatable & zips to the side of the Campervan.
 Great for eating, sleeping or just an extra chill out room.
 It's a great additional space & we charge only £35 for the awning, carpet & ground sheet.

 2. Make Sure Your Campervan is Level